-It could be perceived that as a web developer I want everyone to build a website and get paid versus seeing potential clients place their faith and future in the hands of other paid for platforms without any guarantee that their content is safe and will be online tomorrow, the next day and forever.
+Are you possibly at risk of losing your blog?
+As a web developer, I want everyone to build a website and get paid.
+Truthfully, it's better than seeing potential clients place their faith and future in the hands of other paid for platforms.
+Especially, if there is no guarantee that their content is safe and will be online tomorrow or forever.

 Why bother with the hassle of owning and managing a website if you don’t have to?
 It’s a question that’s worth asking, but as someone who regularly writes and publishes content online, I’m uncomfortable with the thought of relying on a platform owned by a company whose interests do not align with mine.

 There are many lessons and questions to draw from this.
-He is an artist and someone complained.
-Someone was offended by his work - is now it's gone.
+Someone complained.
+Unknowingly, his work offended someone.
+And now, it's gone.
 You could even call it censorship.
-I know if someone tried to silence my voice - I'd raise all kinds of hell.
-I'd be pretty upset by that.
+I know if someone tried to silence my voice – I'd raise all kinds of hell.
+That would pretty much upset me.

-Another lesson is Dennis placed too much naive faith in the big search giant thinking "it's Google, my content will always be safe."
+Also, Dennis placed too much naive faith in the big search giant thinking “it's Google, my content will always be safe.”
 WRONG!
 The other crucial part is there are no backups.
-That right there kills me inside to know that all that information is gone.
-Though I am sure it still exists somewhere, Lesson 101: Back up all your work.
-Then back it up again and again.
-For our web business all our sites are backed up daily locally and daily offsite.
-Several copies are kept.
-Even my own personal computer is backed up live, plus I have NAS drives and other backup options.
+Knowing that all that information is gone kills me.
+Although, I am sure it still exists somewhere.
+Lesson 101: Back up all your work.
+Then, back it up again and again.
+For our web business, we back up our sites daily locally and daily offsite.
+We keep several copies.
+I back up even my own personal computer, plus I have NAS drives and other backup options.

 These platforms exist to make money.
 They may not be monetizing yet, but no one launches a large-scale publishing platform out of altruism.
 In the end, it has to make money or go the way of the dodo.

-So you end up with a solution that offers some customization but essentially it's not your playground.
+So, you end up with a solution that offers some customization but essentially it's not your playground.
 They own all the toys and if you want to move on, the best you can do is do a copy and paste job of your content to another location.
-No doubt the new location will have a different domain and your links change and it now becomes a bit of an SEO redirection nightmare.
+Undoubtedly, the new location will have a different domain and your links change and it now becomes a bit of an SEO redirection nightmare.

 Owning the means of publication of your content allows you to set the agenda — you won’t have the rug pulled out from under you after you have invested in building an audience.

-It just so happens that Dennis Cooper relaunched his site on WordPress and like the article on WP Tavern suggests, "After the experience he had with Google, it would be surprising if he didn’t get his new blog immediately hooked up to a backup service for peace of mind."
+Unexpectedly, that Dennis Cooper relaunched his site on WordPress.
+Moreover, like the article on WP Tavern suggests, “After the experience, he had with Google, it would be surprising if he didn’t get his new blog immediately hooked up to a backup service for peace of mind.”

-What I'd like to cover is with a website, and our preference is WordPress, usually if you wanted to move it you can do so with relative ease, if you have a web developer that plays nice.
-Packages up your files and database into one nice downloadable file which you pass onto your next developer - with a few waves of their magical wand - your site is live someplace else.
-You will need an expert to set up a WordPress site or transfer one for you.
+What I'd like to cover is with a website.
+Actually, our preference is WordPress.
+If you wanted to move it you can do so with relative ease.
+However, you have a web developer that plays nice.
+Package up your files and database into one nice downloadable file which you pass on to your next developer.
+And then, with a few waves of their magical wand – your site is live someplace else.
+Although, you will need an expert to set up a WordPress site or transfer one for you.

 This article covers: